Your Complete Be Verb List and Grammar Guide

 Example: "Being the manager is a lot of work."
 (Here, the entire phrase "Being the manager" is the subject.)

 Finally, you might wonder why 'am' is the odd one out, only ever pairing with 'I'.
-It's actually a cool little piece of linguistic history.
+It's a neat piece of linguistic history.
 Am is a leftover from Old English that survived specifically for the first-person singular, while other verb forms changed or merged over time.
-This makes the "I am" construction truly one-of-a-kind.
+This makes the "I am" construction unique.

 Ready to fix grammar and improve your writing everywhere you work?
 RewriteBar is a macOS AI assistant that lives in your menu bar, helping you edit text in any app.
 Get your lifetime license at https://rewritebar.com.